mongodb/specifications/source/client-side-encryption/tests/README.rst

          masterKey: { "foo": "bar" }
       }

-   Assert an error is returned from the driver suggesting that the ``provider`` option is required.
+   Assert that `clientEncryption.rewrapManyDataKey` raises a client error indicating that the required ``RewrapManyDataKeyOpts.provider`` field is missing.

 17. On-demand GCP Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~